 Area Rate Boundary

-The AO 2022-008-ADM Administrative Order the Implementation of Area Rates to Fund Sidewalks Outside of the Urban Tax Area in the Halifax Regional Municipality specifies that the boundary for the area rate will be the community area, but that it could extend into neighbouring rural communities if they are deemed to benefit from the implementation of the sidewalk or multi-use pathway.
+The Administrative Order 2022-008-ADM, the Rural Sidewalk Area Rates Administrative Order specifies that the boundary for the area rate will be the community area, but that it could extend into neighbouring rural communities if they are deemed to benefit from the implementation of the sidewalk or multi-use pathway.
 The inclusion of neighbouring communities is considered if the destinations in the community with the sidewalk or multi-use pathway were used by residents from other communities (e.g., large grocery stores, regional public services, schools, etc.).

 The preliminary area rate boundary maps for public feedback for the five priority communities are located to the right in the Public Engagement Materials Tab.